- Indefinite Leave to Remain requirements

 However, it is important to keep other fees related to the application in mind.
 This includes the fee for the English language test, the Life in the UK test and the cost of any translation services.

 You could be eligible for ILR after less time in some cases.
-For instance, if you have been living in the UK under a Tier 1 Innovator or Investor Visa, you could be eligible for Indefinite Leave to Remain after just three years of UK residency.
+For instance, if you have been living in the UK under an Innovator or Investor Visa, you could be eligible for Indefinite Leave to Remain after just three years of UK residency.

 The vast majority of ILR applicants will need to sit the Life in the UK test.
 The Life in the UK test is a multiple-choice computer test consisting of 24 questions which are randomly generated on the day of the test.
 You will be tested on your knowledge of British geography, culture, history and traditions.